imincik/geospatial-nix.env/docs/src/project-configuration.md

 ### Adding more packages

-Update `packages` list as following to add `QGIS` package from Geospatial NIX repository and `tmux` package from Nixpkgs repository:
+Update `packages` list as following to add `pdal` package from Geospatial NIX repository and `tmux` package from Nixpkgs repository:

 ```
 packages = [
   pkgs.gdalMinimal
-  pkgs.qgis
+  pkgs.pdal
   pkgs.tmux
 ];
 ```